johnchourajr/buen-font-installer/README.md

 **Customizable**
 Choose where fonts get installed, toggle menu bar and dock visibility, and see what fonts were processed with clear status messages.

-**Code Signed & Notarized**
+**Code Signed with Apple**
-Fully signed and notarized with Apple for security and trust.
+Signed with Apple Developer ID certificate for security and trust.

 ## File Types Supported